iamajoe/bedrock-utils/docs/validate.md

 Or even better, use something like [babel-plugin-discard-module-references](https://github.com/ArnaudRinquin/babel-plugin-discard-module-references) and remove the module completely.
 The [dist](../dist) already has this module removed from being imported.

-Besides that, the [ajv](https://github.com/epoberezkin/ajv) lib used for the actual validation has a steep file size (`123kb`) if included entirely.
+Besides that, the [ajv](https://github.com/epoberezkin/ajv) lib used for the actual validation has a steep file size (`123kb` minified) if included entirely.
 This is a possible issue when working in a browser.
 For now...
 I have two possible solutions for this.
 - You could use [babel-plugin-discard-module-references](https://github.com/ArnaudRinquin/babel-plugin-discard-module-references) to discard modules like `./async`, `./keyword`, `./cache` and `./v5`
 - You could `defer` the load of the `ajv` and then set it on the window as a global (when calling `validate()` a verification needs to be done though).
 This way the application will load, the application will be ready to navigate and the validation lib may be loaded underneath.